 Stricter Standards Are Coming!

-Fortunately, aquaculture is moving towards more sustainable farming methods, particularly in Norway.
+Fortunately, aquaculture is moving towards healthier and more sustainable farming methods, particularly in Norway.
 In 2015, the Aquaculture Stewardship Council produced a list of stricter standards for salmon farming.
-These include a ban on the preventive use of antibiotics, maximum levels of fish-based feed,
+These include a ban on the preventive use of antibiotics, maximum levels of fish-based feed, disclosure of any feed with genetically modified material, and a limit of no more than 300 escaped fish per breeding cycle.
+There are already several large producers adhering to these standards.
+Some are even starting to raise their own feed fish, and experimenting with other sources for high-protein feed.

 Salmon raised by the stricter standards will be labeled as such.
 European markets are already selling them, and they should arrive in the United States soon (although the definite dates are unknown at this time).